 Karina Dunbar is a tireless volunteer who has been at Fort Tejon for many years.
 She leads yearly programming for fourth graders and gives them a not-to-be-forgotten experience of life in an Army barracks in the mid-1800s.
 She is a role model and leader whose programs have given local residents an appreciation for the region and its part in early California history.

 Jerry Ludeke has been a mentor to many officers at the Kern County Historical Society.
 She has a passion and enthusiasm for local history that shows through her countless volunteer hours and her dedication to preserving Kern County's diverse local history.
 She has been instrumental in creating an archive and Bakersfield College and ensuring access to these collections to the public.

 Sindy Valdez has brought SHHAR (Society of Hispanic Historical and Ancestral Research to the 21st Century.
 She had contributed countless hours of work in the areas of social media, newsletters, and website creation.
 The updated website and all the new social media accounts have helped get the word out on the contributions of SHHAR and get people interested in genealogy and history.

 Susan Anderson is a museum professional who has directed a non-circulating reference library, permanent museum gallery, and an archive with over 100 collections.
 She is also an accomplished author.
 Her book, African Americans and The California Dream: From the Gold Rush to the Present, has been described as meticulously researched and beautifully written.

-Jeff Edmonds has been studying and writing about Porterville his entire life.
+Jeff Edwards has been studying and writing about Porterville his entire life.
 He has written more than 50 books and has more than 50,000 photographs that record significant historical events.
-Through his writings and photographs he is preserving the history of Porterville and the surrounding area.
+Through his writings and photographs, he is preserving the history of Porterville and the surrounding area.

 Preservation Award: Save the Graves Coalition of El Dorado County